-Last summer my friend Laura introduced me a healthier version of the sticky, prepackaged fruit roll-ups of my childhood.
+Last summer my friend Laura introduced me to a healthier version of the sticky, prepackaged fruit roll-ups of my childhood.
 We’ve made them several times since, and I even sneak in veggies and the kids still love them!

 I’m actually not sure who likes the homemade fruit leather more — the kids or me and my husband.
 A batch of fruit leather which should last a week is usually gone in four days in our house.